 If you’re looking for authentic New York Style pizza in Pasadena, you will find it at Tomato Pie Pizza Joint in South Pasadena.
 As a friend of ours said after visiting upon our recommendation, you’ll taste New York City in every bite.

-Born and raised in New York, it’s been quite difficult to find anything close to a New York Style Pizza.
-Many pizzerias claim that’s what they serve, but instead, disappoint you the minute they place the pizza on a screen to cook in the oven.
+Born and raised in New York, finding anything close to a New York Style Pizza has been difficult.
+Many pizzerias claim that’s what they serve, but instead disappoint you the minute they place the pizza on a screen to cook in the oven.

 Not at Tomato Pie Pizza Joint.
 Their pizza checked off what are the top things to look for in a New York Style Pizza: